bgao-vt/website/content/home/about.md

 # Biography

 I am currently an Assistant Professor at the Institute of Computing Technology, Chinese Academy of Sciences, China.
-I work closely with my Ph.D. advisors Prof. Jung-Min "Jerry" Park and Prof. Yaling Yang at Virginia Tech, USA.
+I received the Ph.D. degree in computer engineering from Virginia Tech, USA in 2014, under the supervision of Prof. Jung-Min "Jerry" Park and Prof. Yaling Yang.